larsgoette/next-starter/README.md

 # Next Lean Starter

-A lean and modern [Next.js](https://nextjs.org) starter template with a focus on developer experience and best practices.
+A lean, modern and opinionated [Next.js](https://nextjs.org) starter template with a focus on developer experience and best practices.
 Built with TypeScript, Tailwind CSS, and includes essential tooling for code quality and optimization.

 ## 💡 Philosophy